Living to Learn

 Vias, too, get their own chapter.
 There's lots of good advice.
 The best sound bite is that small vias are much faster than larger ones.
 Small sure helps routing as well, especially with SMT boards, so there's a ray of hope for us yet!

 One of the biggest challenges faced by digital designers is propagating signals off-board through cables.
 A chapter about this subject is worth the price of the book alone.
 Ribbon cable is far better than I realized, especially when you run grounds as the authors recommend.

 What's the best way to use a scope on a high speed system?
 What is the effect of that short little ground wire coming from the probe?
 It turns out that the 3 inch ground lead can degrade the displayed risetime by more than 4 nsec!
 The authors offer the best description of scope probe problems, and solutions, I've ever seen.
 They show how to build a better probe using parts found in any shop.

-Did you know that skin effect, the tendency of high frequency signals to travel only in the outer edges of a conductor, can become important on PCB tracks at frequencies as low as 4 MHz?
+signals to travel only in the outer edges of a conductor, can become important on PCB tracks at frequencies as low as 4 MHz?
 Halving the length of a conductor improves its frequency response by a factor of 4.
 Until reading this book I was under the impression that only RF designers needed to worry about this effect.